alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 The Drupal testbot
 -----

 Drupal has its own Continuous Integration infrastructure, or testbot.
-It doesn't let you define which Docker containers you want to use, so it's harder to reproduce its results locally; still, you might want to use if you are developing a Drupal module.
+It doesn't let you define which Docker containers you want to use, so it's harder to reproduce its results locally; still, you might want to use if you are developing a Drupal module; and indeed you'll have to use if it you are submitting patches to core.

 In fact, it is possible to tweak our code a bit to allow it to run on the Drupal testbot _and_ CircleCI.